 The Vox Popular Media Arts Festival is the evolution of the Bay Street Film Festival; a not-for-profit annual media arts festival that presents Canadian and International films, videos and film installations of all genres in Thunder Bay, Ontario, Canada.

 As seen in Flightnetwork’s Article – The Top 20 Film Festivals In North America .

 Celebrating its 14th anniversary from September 13-16, 2018, the Festival helps professional independent artists show their work to audiences of all ages, interests and abilities can enrich their experience of media arts.
 The 13th anniversary marked the first year at the new location in Trinity Hall on Park Avenue .

-In the past eleven years, Bay Street Film Festival has screened over 400 films, hosted over 100 visiting filmmakers from Northwestern Ontario, Canada and around the world, held dozens of discussions and highly successful Master Classes.
-Our audiences are of all ages and interests including the Finnish, Aboriginal, Francophone and other specific communities in our region.
+In the past thirteen years, Vox Popular Media Arts Festival has screened over 450 films, hosted over 120 visiting filmmakers from Northwestern Ontario, Canada and around the world, held dozens of discussions and highly successful Master Classes.
+Our audiences are of all ages and interests including the Finnish, First Nations, Francophone and other specific communities in our region.

-We’re supported by the Canada Council for the Arts, the Ontario Arts Council, Heritage Canada, The Ontario Trillium Foundation, the City of Thunder Bay and many dedicated local sponsors, including merchants from the Bay Street area.
+We’re supported by the Canada Council for the Arts, Heritage Canada, The Ontario Trillium Foundation, the City of Thunder Bay and many dedicated local sponsors from the downtown core and across the city.

 Thunder Bay, Ontario is located on Lake Superior between Toronto, Ontario (1 hour and 40 minute flight) and Winnipeg, Manitoba (1 hour and 15 minute flight) and a 475 km flight distance north of Minneapolis, Minnesota.
 The city is serviced by an international airport.
 Check out www.thunderbay.ca for more information about Thunder Bay and Northwestern Ontario.